 The immunization requirements promulgated by the various references can be summarized as follows:

 A. Hepatitis B vaccine series is no longer included in this program.
-Health care workers with potential exposure to blood or body fluids should also be enrolled in Program 178.
+HCWs with potential exposure to blood or body fluids should also be enrolled in Program 178.